O Death, Where Is Thy Sting?

-Creatively weaving together meditations on the poor of El Salvador, the Toronto L’Arche community, the attacks of September 11, and other encounters, Hoover confronts, denies, and reclaims theology, philosophy, art, and personal stories to grapple with the eternal, vexing question of the presence of God in human suffering.
+The author creatively weaves together meditations on the poor of El Salvador, the Pine Ridge reservation, the Toronto L’Arche community, the attacks of September 11, the death of the author’s own brother at a young age, and various other encounters.
+It confronts, denies, and reclaims theology, philosophy, art, and personal stories to grapple with suffering.
+God wins in the end, yes, but not so easily.